tuhinjubcse/tuhinjubcse.github.io/index.md

 I have found new interest in developing computational models for Fact Checking.With the plethora of information available on the internet we need models to verify these.
 Typically a fact checking pipeline involves robust Information Retrieval and smart Natural Language Inference.
 Read our papers on fact checking to know more about the challenges and how we solve them.

-I am interested in Persuasive Dialogue generation and want to work in that space.
+I am interested in Persuasive Dialogue understanding and generation and want to work in that space.
 If you wanna collaborate HMU !!

 ## Some Trivia
 I took <br />